Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist:**
 1. Regarding shortcuts, make sure that at least one of the following statements is true:
  - **turn off**: the shortcut can be turned off.
- - **modification**: a mechanism is available to remap the shortcut to use one or more non-printable keyboard characters (e.g. Ctrl, Alt, etc).
+ - **modification**: a mechanism is available to remap the shortcut to use one or more successive non-printable keyboard characters (e.g. Ctrl, Alt, etc).
  - **focus activation**: the keyboard shortcut for a user interface component is only active when that component has focus.

 2. If content appears on mouse over or focus (eg tooltip), the user must be able to: